-There is a West Coast Rock Lobster Strategic Operational Plan January 2004 - December 2009 endorsed by RLIAC under the management system which includes activities needed to support the understanding of the ecological impacts of fishing, under the objective of achieving an ecosystem based management of the fishery.
-This plan does not appear to be peer reviewed, or otherwise examined externally to RLIAC and the Department of Fisheries.
+There is a West Coast Rock Lobster Strategic Operational Plan January 2004 - December 2009 endorsed by RLIAC under the management system which includes activities needed to support the understanding of the ecological impacts of fishing, under the objective of achieving an ecosystem based management of the fishery, although this plan does not appear to be peer reviewed, or otherwise examined externally to RLIAC and the Department of Fisheries.
 The RLIAC Research sub-committee develops a strategic plan for research which is then endorsed by RLIAC.
 The RLIAC Research sub-committee plan has still to be amended to take account of the Coast Rock Lobster Strategic Operational Plan.
-A separate research plan is being developed by the Ecosystem Scientific Reference Group, although this has not been completed and submitted to RLIAC for assessment.
+Separate research plans are being developed by the Scientific Reference Groups, although these have not been completed and submitted to RLIAC for assessment.

 The effectiveness of the research plans have yet to be fully assessed.
-In some cases studies have determined the impact on sensitive coral habitat at the Abrolhos Islands, but the other projects, such as the understanding of the ecological impacts of fishing in deepwater, are ongoing.
+In some cases studies have determined impacts (e.g. on sensitive coral habitat at the Abrolhos Islands), but other projects, such as the understanding of the ecological impacts of fishing in deepwater, are ongoing.

-Resources are available to support research to understanding some of the ecological impacts of fishing.
+Resources are available to support research to understanding some of the ecological impacts of fishing through government funds as well as through extramural funding.

-Research results are made public (e.g. scientific publications and the Department of Fisheries publications, including the annual State of the Fisheries report to Parliament)
+Research results are typically made public (e.g. scientific publications and the Department of Fisheries publications, including the annual State of the Fisheries report to Parliament)

-Results of research are routinely considered and adopted by RLIAC, Department of Fisheries and Government in their decision making processes within the management system, e.g. the management response to research of impacts on sea lions.
+Results of research are routinely considered and adopted by RLIAC, the Department of Fisheries and the Government in their decision making processes within the management system, e.g. the management response to research of impacts on sea lions.